Houston Astros award winners and league leaders

 This is a list of award winners and league leaders for the Houston Astros, an American professional baseball team based in Houston.
 The Astros compete in Major League Baseball (MLB) as a member club of the American League (AL), having moved to the league in 2013 after spending their first 51 seasons in the National League (NL).

-The Astros feature twelve total personnel who have been inducted into the National Baseball Hall of Fame and Museum, two Most Valuable Player (MVP) Award winners, four Cy Young Award winners, and three Rookie of the Year Award winners.
+The Astros feature fourteen total personnel who have been inducted into the National Baseball Hall of Fame and Museum, three of whom were inducted as a Houston Astro, first Craig Biggio in 2015.
+Two players have won Most Valuable Player (MVP) Awards, along with four Cy Young Award winners, and three Rookie of the Year Award winners.
 Two players have won an annual batting championship, while eight pitchers have led the league in earned run average (ERA).